anahitasocial/anahita/README.md

 `cd myproject`

+### Getting the Embryo Release code

+An Embryo release is the codebase that hasn't been throughly finalized yet and it is still undergoing changes. you may use the embryo code for your project, but you need to be mindful of the fact that it still contain some bugs while it is stable enough that we are using it on our production site [GetAnahita.com](http://www.GetAnahita.com).
+That is how we discover and fix all the bugs, before we tag the code as a Birth release.
+The master branch of Anahita always contains the most recent embryo release.

+Now clone Anahita repository from the master branch:

+`git clone git@github.com:anahitasocial/anahita.git myproject`

+change directory to *myproject*

+`cd myproject`

+Now run the composer command to obtain all the 3rd party libraries that Anahita requires:

+`composer update`

+## Initiating Installation

 If you type _php anahita_ you get a list of all commands available to manage your Anahita installation.
+If the command didn't work, perhaps the symlink to the anahita command line tool isn't created.
+In this case run the following command to create a symlink.
+Otherwise move to the next step which is initiating the installation process.

+`ln -s bin/anahita anahita`

 In order to initiate the installation process run the following command and provide your database information when it is asked from you:

 `php anahita site:init`